Fridge Warm? How to Test the Refrigerator Damper Control

 A damper fails to open for three main reasons.
 First, ice buildup can physically freeze the plastic door shut.
 This usually happens if someone leaves the fridge door cracked open overnight, allowing humid summer air to rush in and freeze upon contact with the cold vent.
 Second, the small electric motor that drives the door can burn out.
 Third, the fragile plastic hinge connecting the motor to the door can snap, meaning the motor turns but the door stays put.

-How to Test the Damper Assembly
+How to Test the Refrigerator Damper Control

 1. Locate the door switch.
 Find the small push-button switch along the inner frame of the fridge that turns the interior light off when you close the door.